Virtual Verduria

 A special usage is for examples or hypothetical instances:

-Maichert 7okyet voss techpo.
-7y maich riikno.
+Maichert ʔokyet voss techpo. ʔy maich riikno.

 I don't like cats.
 A cat can scratch you.

-Here the switch from the habitual to the irrealis indicates that the speaker is now imagining a specific but fictional instance of a cat scratching, as opposed to a general fact about cats (cf. maicher 7enriik, cats scratch).
+Here the switch from the habitual to the irrealis indicates that the speaker is now imagining a specific but fictional instance of a cat scratching, as opposed to a general fact about cats (cf. maicher ʔenriik, cats scratch).

 The irrealis is also used for wishes and desires.
 The conjunction ty introduces the clause (the desire or wish), unless the subjects are the same.